thalissa/tension-pool/README.md

 ## Change log

 [Change log](Changelog.md)
+#### 0.5.6
+- Finally fixed the ESC issue while tension controls were active by defining _controlled when creating the layer itself

 #### 0.5.5
 - Swapped the CanvasLayer to NotesLayer in order to fix an issue with not being able to press ESC while Tension Controls were active
 - Additionally fixed players seeing repeated dicerolls and being able to see tension timer messages